mohamedmajdi/collaborative-robot-arm-software/README.md

 * The cobot can avoid static obstacles using path planning rrt algorithm and can control its speed using trajectory planning.

 # Code Files
-1. [main_code.py](main_code.py) : Contains python codes for GUI, image proceccing, object localization, feature-based object detection, YOLO-based human detection, AI vision-based interrupt, and python serial communication with microcontroller
+1. [main_code.py](main_code.py) : Contains python codes for GUI, image proceccing, object localization, feature-based object detection, YOLO-based human detection, AI vision-based interrupt, and python serial communication with microcontroller.
+2. [inverse_k_2D.py](inverse_k_2D.py) : Contains python codes for calculating the forward and inverse kinematics of the robot arm.
+The calculations in the file can be changed if another robot arm  is used.
+By this, we ensure the modularity of other parts of our software in the main_code.py file, which can be used without change with different robot arms.
+3. [Vision.py](Vision.py) : contain codes for adjusting parameters related to camera position with respect to the robot base and camera field of view.
+4.  [path_planning.py](path_planning.py) : contains codes that use the RRT sampling-based path planning algorithm to calculate collision-free waypoints for the robot arm.
+5. [RRT.py](RRT.py) : Contains codes for the RRT path planning algorithm steps
+6.  [config_space.py](config_space.py) : contains codes for visualizing the configuration space of a robot arm
+7.  [serial_comm.ino](serial_comm.ino) : the file is uploaded on the microcontroller and contains codes for  trajectory generation, receiving data from python serial port, servo and stepper motors control, waypoints execution, and interrupt execution.

 # conclusion & future work
 * We successfully designed a collaborative robot manipulator for pick and place operations that include a safety rated monitored stop feature to comply with ISO/TS 15066 guidelines which is successfully achieved when the robot stops after detecting a human presence within the workspace and resume its motion after the human disappears.
 Therefore, the cobot can perceive its workspace, detect desired objects using vision-based control and avoid human collision using AI-based YOLO human detection system.
 Our cobot system enable user interactions through easy-to-use GUI.
 We also managed to plan our robot path using sampling-based path planning rrt method that find the shortest path free-of-obstacles from start to goal position while moving in a smoother and more controlled movements using cubic polynomial trajectory generation.
 Our modular software design allows for easy customization and adaptation to different cobot configurations or changing requirements.